 The guard of OVER's Castle.

-- Expy: The dub makes him sound like the actual Forest Gump.
+- Expy: The dub makes him sound like the actual Forrest Gump.

 The first of the Hell Killers, he faces off against Bobobo, Jelly Jiggler and the others.

 - Femme Fatalons: A male example.
 He manipulates his nails as long ranged weapons.

 The second of the Hell Killers, he faces off against Don Patch.

 - Expy: Of the T-800, if his name wasn't enough of a clue.

 - The Stoic: He not only plays himself professional at all times, but is the only known character in the series to never smile.

 - Not So Stoic: Don Patch's antics causes him to be exasperated as anyone else.